-Assuming health care reform legislation is constitutional, individuals and families whose incomes are at or below 400% of the federal poverty level will generally be entitled beginning in 2014 to subsidies in connection with their purchase of health insurance.
-A federal regulation promulgated under the Patient Protection and Affordable Care Act has been issued that clarifies that states may, but are not required to, allow agents and brokers such as us to market the plans that below poverty level individuals must purchase in order to receive subsidies.
-While there are details that need to be clarified by the federal government, states and health insurance carriers, it is clear that, in order to offer subsidy eligible health insurance plans, agents and brokers must meet certain conditions, such as entering into an agreement with the state health insurance exchange, ensuring that the enrollment and subsidy application is completed through the state's health insurance exchange and complying with privacy, security and conflict of interest standards.
-In the event Internet-based agents and brokers such as us use the Internet for plan selection purposes, their websites are required to meet certain additional conditions, such as compliance with standards for display of health plan and related information; providing consumers the ability to view all subsidy eligible plans offered on the state's exchange; displaying all subsidy eligible health plan data on the state's exchange and providing a mechanism for consumers to withdraw from the application process.
-We may experience difficulty in satisfying the conditions to be able offer plans to individuals and families who are entitled to subsidies under health care reform, and even if we are able to satisfy them, we depend upon states to permit us to offer these plans and upon health insurance companies to pay us commissions in connection with their sale.
-In the event we are not successful in gaining the ability to sell individual and family health insurance products to healt
+In addition to the expansion of Medicaid eligibility as a part of health care reform, individuals and families whose incomes are between 133% and 400% of the federal poverty level will generally be entitled beginning in 2014 to subsidies in connection with their purchase of health insurance.
+In order to be eligible for a subsidy, qualified individuals must purchase subsidy qualifying health plans through a health insurance exchange.
+These qualified health plans are required to be purchased during an initial open enrollment period beginning in October 2013 and running through March 2014, and qualified individuals can thereafter change their qualified health plan only during an annual enrollment period to occur from October 15 through December 7 of each year thereafter, subject to states extending the period and exceptions for special enrollment periods for certain qualifying events.
+A federal regulation promulgated under the Patient Protection and Affordable Care Act has been issued that clarifies that states may, but are not required to, allow agents and brokers such as us to market the plans that subsidy-eligible individuals must purchase in order to receive the subsidies.
+While there are details that need to be clarified by the federal government, states and health insurance carriers, it is clear that, in order to offer subsidy-eligible health insurance plans, agents and brokers must meet certain conditions, such as entering into an agreement with the state health insurance exchange, ensuring that the enrollment and subsidy application is completed through the state's health insurance exchange and complying with privacy, security and conflict of interest standards.
+In the event Internet-based agents and brokers such as us use the Internet for plan selection purposes, their websites are required to meet certain additional conditions, such as compliance with standards for display of health plan and related information; providing consumers the ability to view all subsidy-eligible plans offered on the state's exchange; displaying all subsidy-eligible health plan data on the state's exchange; and providing a mechanism for consumers to withdraw from the application process to the state exchange.
+A substantial number of our existing members may become eligible for subsidies in connection with their purchase of health insurance.
+We may experience difficulty in satisfying the conditions required to offer plans to individuals and families who are entitled to subsidies under health care reform, and even if we are able to satisfy them, we depend upon states to permit us to offer these plans and upon health insurance companies to allow us to sell them and to pay us commissions in connection with their sale.
+In the event we are not successful in gaining the ability to sell individual and family health insurance products to health care reform subsidy-eligible individuals, or if health insurance carriers pay us no commissions or reduced commissions in connection with the sale of these plans, we could lose a substantial number of existing and potential members and the related commission revenue we receive as a result of the sale of individual and family and small business health insurance products to them, which would materially harm our business, operating results and financial condition.
+In addition, even if we are able to sell qualified health plans to subsidy eligible individuals, we will be subject to the same execution risks that we face in selling Medicare plans, given that a substantial number of qualified health plans may only be sold during a limited period of time.

-The medical loss ratio requirements that are a part of health care reform have and will continue to harm our business.
+The medical loss ratio requirements that are a part of health care reform have harmed and will continue to harm our business.